sophgo/sophgo-doc/SG2042/TRM/source/system.rst

 flash.
 When booting from SD card, some restrictions are listed below:

 - SD card MUST contain a partition table MBR format.
-- The first partition MUST be formated with FAT32 file system.
+- The first partition MUST be formatted with FAT32 file system.
 - SCP firmware MUST be named fip.bin.
 - fip.bin MUST be put into the first partition.

-Suggest partitioning and formating SD card on linux based PC for compatible considerations.
+Suggest partitioning and formatting SD card on linux based PC for compatible considerations.
 You can do it by following commands (assume your SD card's device file is /dev/sda):